dahak-metagenomics/dahak/workflows/read_filtering/README.md

 docker pull quay.io/biocontainers/khmer:2.1--py35_0
 ```

-#### make a directory called data, download the osf cli, and retrieve some data
+#### make a directory called data and retrieve some data using the osfclient
 ```
 mkdir data
 cd data